DETLIXX/DETLIXX/README.md

 <h1 align="center">yo</h1>

 ### about me or something
-- I, HATE, AI, FOR, WORK, I, DONT, USE, IT
 - just pressing some keys on keyboard and it somehow manages to be wokring

 ---